heyjianjing/linear_algebra/README.md

 * Conditioning parameters
 * Analytical equation is unstable
 * Comparison of methods based on QR factorization and back substitution (Householder, Givens, MGS)
+* Solve least squares with Cholesky factorization and forward and back substitution